 Accept that this might take time.
 On top of that, don’t just focus all your energy on one script.
 Try to think of the story for your next script.
-But also write as much as you can in other formats.
+A scriptwriter needs to be constantly moving forward.
+Like a shark, never stop moving.

 An incredibly vital part of the process of being a scriptwriter.
 Your writing cannot exist in isolation and you need to share it before you try and send it out, whether that be to potential producers, agents or scriptwriting contests.

 A script doctor is a fusion of the scriptwriter and script consultant and therefore someone who understands the creative process as well as they do development and production potential for your script.

-Learn to Take Criticism
+Learn to Take Criticism:

 Your script might be your baby but you cannot be afford to be overly precious or attached to it.
 This is hard, we know.
 You’ve spent months or years working on a script only to have it taken apart and critiqued.
 However, seeing your script objectively is a key part of being a pro scriptwriter.

 If you built a chair and were testing it’s ready, only for someone to fall through it when sitting on it, you wouldn’t argue with the results – it’s clear it doesn’t work.
 You need to think of your script in the same light.
 Script doctors and script editors are there to make sure your script works.
 They are there to test the very basic elements of your script as well as looking at how to make improvements.

 Scriptwriting is not a craft that produces instant results.
 It takes time to write a script, time to improve and perfect it and time to see it potentially make an impact.

 Learning discipline is about sticking to what you initially intended to do in pursuing being a scriptwriter in the first place.
-Remember what made you fall in love with it in the first place as there will be many a time when it feels not worth it, when it’s hard graft and when you forget what you actually like about doing it.
+Remember what made you fall in love with scriptwriting in the first place as there will be many a time when it feels not worth it, when it’s hard graft and when you forget what you actually like about doing it.

 No one else but you is ultimately in control of your fate as a scriptwriter.
 Therefore, discipline is key.
 Make sure you are writing as if you had a boss lurking over your shoulder.
 Don’t slack!
 However, also remember that writing doesn’t always have to involve writing.
 If you are struggling to make progress or feel you have a hit a roadblock, go back to sources of inspiration…

 - Watch a film or TV show with great writing.